-Designation Definition U.USER Any authorized User.
-Authorized Users are U.ADMINISTRATOR and U.NORMAL.
 Designation Definition U.NORMAL A User who is authorized to perform User Document Data processing functions of the TOE.
 U.ADMINNISTRATOR A User who has been specifically granted the authority to manage some portion or all of the TOE and whose actions may affect the TOE security policy (TSP).
 A password must be set for all U.ADMINISTRATOR accounts in the evaluated configuration.